 \paragraph{Dataset} For the automatic disease diagnosis task, we select the ABIDE dataset to evaluate our approach.
 The ABIDE dataset consists of 1009 brain networks from 1009 real samples of 17 international sits.
 Due to the heterogeneity of this data, we adopt the shared data with re-standardized data splitting in \citet{kan2022brain}.
 Specifically, 70\%, 10\% and 20\% samples are served as the training, validation and test sets, respectively.

 \paragraph{Model Configuration} For ABIDE task, we still follow the model configuration in \citet{kan2022brain}.
-Specifically, we build our BrainNet\textsc{Eit}F with two-layer encoder.
-The number of heads $M$ are set to 4 for each layer.
+Specifically, we build our BrainNet\textsc{Eit}F with a two-layer encoder.
+The number of heads $M$ is set to 4 for each layer.

-\paragraph{Training \& Evaluation} We train all models including the BrainNetTF and BrainNet\textsc{Eit}F fro 200 epochs on a single GEFORCE RTX 3090 card.
+\paragraph{Training \& Evaluation} We train all models including the BrainNetTF and BrainNet\textsc{Eit}F for 200 epochs on a single GEFORCE RTX 3090 card.
 Each model is trained by 5 times.
 We adopt Adam~\citep{Kingma-etal-2015} as an optimizer with an initial learning rate of $10^{-4}$ and a weight decay of $10^{-4}$.
 The batch size is set to 64.
 We adopt the checkpoint of the final epoch for evaluating the test set.